 A real backpacking trip where you get off the beaten track!
 You experience life at two different sheep farms, two settlements and the town Narsaq.
 From all of these places the hiking possibilities are the best you can find in Greenland and the ice is present all the time – glaciers, icebergs and the amazing ice cap on the horizon!
 The package only includes accommodation and boat transfers, but from Narsaq and Narsarsuaq you can buy extra tours as boat cruises or a day trip to the town Qaqortoq.

-No meals included.
-Cooking facilities available at all places.
+Cooking facilities available at all places (except Igaliku).
 You can go shopping in Narsarsuaq, Qassiarsuk, Igaliku and Narsaq.
 There are restaurants in Narsaq, Igaliku and Narsarsuaq.
 Dinner at Sillisit sheep farm should be ordered in advance.

 Hikes between the hostels are over easy terrain or follow gravel roads (the longest is 15-23 km depending on the route).
 Please note, however, that you have to carry your own luggage!

 Arrival in Narsarsuaq.
 Info at our office at the Blue Ice Café.
 In the afternoon you can take a little hike to the Signal Hill viewpoint (about 1 hour).
 From the top you can admire an impressive view of the glacier.